tejasvivig29/FindMedianPrimeNumbersApp/README.md

 Answer 1.
 Yes, I do have production-level experience in working on NodeJS projects.
 It has been around 7 years as of now working on NodeJS projects personally/professionally.<br/>

 Answer 2.
 Yes, I do have production-level experience in working on ReactJS projects.
-It has been around 5 years as of now working on ReactJS projects personally/professionally.<br/>
+It has been around more than 5 years as of now working on ReactJS projects personally/professionally.<br/>

 Answer 3.
 My full name is `TEJASVI VIG`.